diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-Lastly, lets add another `data-set` that will act as our game log, this time we will use the `append` attribute to let the data set know that `all` values should be stored.
+Lastly, lets add another `data-set` that will act as our game log.
+This time we will use the `append` attribute to let the data set know that `all` values should be stored.

-Think of a data-set without the append as a regular variable and with the append as an array.
+Think of a data-set without the append as a regular variable and with the append as an array:
 ```html
   <data-set id="game-log" visible append trigger="#game-board" on="levelup"></data-set>
 ```
-No extra UI changes for this one just yet
+No extra UI changes for this one just yet.

 ### Activity 2.3.2: Data query

 Great!
-Now we can store data, but we can only create data-points.
+Now we can store data, but we can only created data-points.
 In order to delete, update or append we can use the `data-query` component.
-This component provide an easy way to perfrom crud operation on data sets.
+This component provides an easy way to perform crud operation on data sets.

 operations like:
 - `get` an item